rh-mobb/documentation/docs/rosa/private-link/README.md

 The following instructions use the AWS CLI to create the necessary networking to deploy a Private Link ROSA cluster into a Single AZ and are intended to be a guide.
 Ideally you would use an Automation tool like Ansible or Terraform to manage your VPCs.

+> When creating subnets, make sure that subnet(s) are created to availability zone that has ROSA instances types available.
+If AZ is not "forced", subnet is created to random AZ in the region.
+Force AZ using `--availability-zone` argument in `create-subnet` command.
+Use `rosa list instance-types` to list ROSA instance types and check available types availability in AZ with `aws ec2 describe-instance-type-offerings --location-type availability-zone --filters Name=location,Values=AZ_NAME_HERE --region REGION_HERE --output text | egrep "YOU_PREFERRED_INSTANCE_TYPE"`.
+As an example, you cannot install ROSA to `us-east-1e` AZ, but `us-east-1b` works fine.

 ### Option 1 - VPC with a private subnet and AWS Site-to-Site VPN access.

 Todo